-Depreciation of data centre equipment and cloud mining rights are an estimate of its expected life.
+Depreciation of data miners and equipment are an estimate of its expected life.
 In order to determine the useful life of computing equipment, assumptions are required about a range of computing industry market and economic factors, including required hashrates, technological changes, availability of hardware and other inputs, and production costs.